Cirkit Designer Logo

 Technical Specifications

-Below are the key technical details and pin configuration for the Solar Panel 60W:
+Below are the key technical details of the Solar Panel 60W:

 Parameter Value